-- 3.1.1 ROADWAYS & SIDEWALKS: The design of private internal roadways and sidewalks shall comply with the local jurisdiction's design requirements to enable them to be acceptable to the municipality to qualify for future dedication to the municipality.
-Parking areas must be paved and graded for proper drainage as set forth in the HUD Minimum Property Standards. - 3.1.2 PARKING: Parking spaces shall be provided as per local zoning ordinance but in no case be less than one parking space per dwelling unit for family housing, and 0.75 spaces per unit for senior housing except for the following housing types.
+3.1.1 ROADWAYS & SIDEWALKS: The design of private internal roadways and sidewalks shall comply with the local jurisdiction's design requirements to enable them to be acceptable to the municipality to qualify for future dedication to the municipality.
+Parking areas must be paved and graded for proper drainage as set forth in the HUD Minimum Property Standards.

+3.1.2 PARKING: Parking spaces shall be provided as per local zoning ordinance but in no case be less than one parking space per dwelling unit for family housing, and 0.75 spaces per unit for senior housing except for the following housing types.
+Where site constraints prohibit complying with a 1:1 parking ratio, consult Design Compliance.